Some notes on the foundation and history of the AIMC open

 - Alexandria, Egypt with the local University, Department of Fine Arts (1996)

 - Ravenna, Italy with the University of Bologna, Department of Cultural Heritage and Conservation (2000)

 - Vitoria, Brazil with the “Universidade Federal do Espirito Santo” (2002)

 - Melbourne, Australia with the ACU National University and the Australian Multicultural Foundation (2004)

-- Skopje, Former Yugoslav Republic of Macedonia with the Museum of Modern Art and the sponsorship of UNESCO (2006)
+- Skopje, Republic of North Macedonia with the Museum of Modern Art and the sponsorship of UNESCO (2006)